 There is a reasonably attention grabbing opening scene where it seems as though Jason Scott Lee, all in black, is pursuing a frightened girl (Jennifer Kroll) through the streets of an unnamed European city, where the roles suddenly become reversed and she and a (digitally replicated) twin turn out to be vampires and Lee a Catholic priest, whereupon he captures her using a bullwhip, beheads her and then tosses holy water over the bodies to ignite them.

 One of the most irritating aspects of Patrick Lussier’s direction is the depiction of the vampire.
 The character is constantly surrounded by irritatingly hyped snarls, roars, bangs and its voice is sinisterly underlined on the soundtrack.
 It is a vampire whose effect exists solely as a theatrical special effect.
 When we do get past these to Stephen Billington’s performance itself, the character exists as no more than a cardboard threat.

-Patrick Lussier had earlier made his directorial debut on the Joel Soisson produced The Prophecy 3: The Ascent (2000) and would later go onto make the genre likes of White Noise: The Light (2007), My Bloody Valentine (2009) and Drive Angry (2011), as well as write the script for Terminator Genisys (2015).
+Patrick Lussier had earlier made his directorial debut on the Joel Soisson produced The Prophecy 3: The Ascent (2000) and would later go onto make the genre likes of White Noise: The Light (2007), My Bloody Valentine (2009), Drive Angry (2011) and Trick (2019), as well as write the script for Terminator Genisys (2015).